STIXProject/stixproject.github.io/documentation/idioms/simple-incident/index.md

 We can describe this historical breach using an [Incident](/data-model/{{site.current_version}}/incident/IncidentType).

 The bare minimum to describe an Incident is **who** was affected, **what** type of damage was sustained, and **when** it was detected (and later reported).
+  We use `Impact` to show that financial loss was sustained.

 The organization affected is listed as the `Victim`, while the person who reported it is captured under `Information Source`.
-The time when they disclosed the breach (either publicly or not) is captured under `Produced Time`.
-We use `Impact` to show the financial loss, and an Incident `timestamp` to pinpoint when the breach happened.
+The time when they disclosed the breach is captured under `Incident Discovery Time`.
+Note that `IncidentTime` is distinct from the builtin `Time` type, and includes additional fields specific to incidents.

-Since the investigators were able to thoroughly validate the incident, it's safe to use a `High` Confidence rating.
+Since the investigators were able to thoroughly validate the incident, we use a `High` Confidence rating.
 If the incident were unsubstantiated or in early stages of investigation, this value would instead be `Low`.

 ## XML

-{% highlight xml  %}
+{% highlight xml linenos  %}
 <stix:STIX_Package
 	xmlns:cyboxCommon="http://cybox.mitre.org/common-2"
 	xmlns:example="http://example.com"